RamazanYozgyur/HSBC-exercies/Readme.md

 3) A command to start a q process which will load this function : q Task2_VWAP_TWAP.q -q  on the linux terminal

-4)Example of how to call the function  : Two functions f and g will be called when you run Task2_VWAP_TWAP.q.
+4) Example of how to call the function  : Two functions f and g will be called when you run Task2_VWAP_TWAP.q.
 You need to enter inputs.
 For f input is path of csv file.
 For g function inputs are number of days and type of currency.

- 5)Test(s) to ensure validity of code   : I add video where you can see that I run these files in my machine.
+ 5) Test(s) to ensure validity of code   : I add video where you can see that I run these files in my machine.